lukyrasocha/gcp-ace-certificate/README.md

 # gcp-cert-material
-Material to study for the GCP Associate exam
+Material to study for the GCP Associate Engineer exam